 The minimum for most campus group tours is ten people so it’s a good goal to set when you start gathering participants.
 For a group this size, book either a minibus or a mini coach bus.
 The difference is that the mini coach bus can be equipped with air-conditioning and wifi.
 If you’ll be on the road for a while, it’s probably best to spring for A/C.

 There are other options out there for folks who are planning to visit the campuses of their choice in small groups.
-A sprinter van is a type of passenger van that offers all of the amenities and comfort of bus travel in a smaller package.
+A sprinter van is a type of passenger van that offers all of the amenities and comfort of bus travel, but in an even a smaller package than a minibus.
 Sitting 10 to 15 people, Bus.com even offers sprinter van rentals in Los Angeles that can be driven by a member of your group.

 Medium sized groups